-Not too far from Heavens Gate are two well-shaped identical mountains right next to each other in a way that, well, look like the breasts of a giant woman.
+Not too far from Heaven’s Gate are two well-shaped identical mountains right next to each other in a way that, ahem, look like the breasts of a giant woman.
 Weird name, I know.

 Sleep in Yen Minh

 Yen Minh is a relatively large town in the region with ATMs, a gas station, and a few shops.
 There are plenty of places to stay either in the town or in nearby villages.
-As a backpacker, my recommendation is Tom Homestay.
+For backpackers, my recommendation is Tom Homestay.

 Day 2: Yen Minh to Lung Cu to Dong Van

 Departing Yen Minh, you will be steadily going uphill for the next 15 km until you reach the top of Tham Ma Pass.
 There locals have improvised a small market for flowers around the viewpoint towards the buckwheat fields underneath.
 This they call the Chin Khoanh Ramp.

 Some older ladies might try charging you 10.000 to 20.000 VND (0.4-0.8$) for access to the viewpoints.
 Honestly, it’s up to you if you want to pay – you’d be supporting the locals, but there are also plenty of free spots available.

 As you descend into the valley, you’ll see beautiful greenish-yellow fields of flowers and buckwheat.
 That’s the region’s main agricultural produce.